Image-thinking versus metaphysical thinking

 The Huayan School: “the mutual identity and interpenetration of all phenomena”

-Buddhism provided a re-articulation of this dynamic Dao in the Huayan’s doctrine of “mutual identity and interpenetration of all phenomena.”
+Buddhism provided a re-articulation of this dynamic Dao in the Huayan’s doctrine of “mutual identity and interpenetration of all phenomena” (substituting the interconnectedness based on co-dependent origination to the interaction of yin and yang in the flow of qi-energy throughout all life-forms).
 The Buddhist doctrine developed by Fazang (643-712), the third patriarch of the Huayan School, explains how phenomena are integrated into networks of dynamic interactive relations, not unlike what is now called an ecosystem.
 Encapsulated in the metaphor of Indra’s Net, “a massive net representing the universe, in each knot of which lies a jewel reflecting all the others” (Francis Cook, quoted by Bret Davis), its core teaching of “mutual identity and interpenetration of all phenomena” first appears to be an expanded interpretation of dependent origination, emphasizing the relation between the part and the whole, as well as the relation between each part.
 When, however, it adds that, not only does the whole include the part, but the part includes the whole, this seemingly modest alteration reflects a momentous shift in the way reality is apprehended.
 It suggests that everything is inside everything else, like Russian dolls, rather that conveniently sitting side by side.
 It blows up our view of a world of “things” to leave us with a world of dematerialised dynamic interconnected functions, a blend of energy flows.
 “Each phenomenon of the universe contains, and is contained in, all the others.
 No phenomenon could be what it is without the support of every other, and the universe could not be what it is without the support of each phenomenon” (Davis).
 The universe is as such a network of energy flows sustaining the existence of all things, without being generated by these things, in the same way as in our bodies, the meridians constitute a network of functions that sustains our organs, but are not produced by them: for example, in traditional Chinese medicine, the liver function includes reproductive organs.

 This Buddhist re-articulation of the Dao’s activity injected dynamism into the epistemological concept of ultimate reality as emptiness (sunyata).
 So while Buddhist thinkers in East Asia do not use the word Dao in their teachings, their view of sunyata is that of a dynamic emptiness comparable to that of the Dao.
 In Religion and Nothingness, Kyoto School philosopher Nishitani Keiji refers to the Huayan doctrine as “the field of circuminsessional interpenetration” and states that, “as the field of circuminsessional interpenetration, the field of sunyata is a field of force.”